bgoonz/docs-collection/github/github/visualizing-repository-data-with-graphs/accessing-basic-repository-data/viewing-a-projects-contributors.md

 ---
 title: Viewing a project's contributors
-intro: 'You can see who contributed commits to a repository{% ifversion fpt %} and its dependencies{% endif %}.'
+intro: "You can see who contributed commits to a repository{% ifversion fpt %} and its dependencies{% endif %}."
 redirect_from:
   - /articles/i-don-t-see-myself-in-the-contributions-graph/
   - /articles/viewing-contribution-activity-in-a-repository/
   - /articles/viewing-a-projects-contributors
   - /github/visualizing-repository-data-with-graphs/viewing-a-projects-contributors
-product: '{% data reusables.gated-features.repository-insights %}'
+product: "{% data reusables.gated-features.repository-insights %}"
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Repositories
 shortTitle: View project contributors
 ---

 ## About contributors

 You can view the top 100 contributors to a repository{% ifversion ghes or ghae %}, including commit co-authors,{% endif %} in the contributors graph.
 Merge commits and empty commits aren't counted as contributions for this graph.